confluentinc/cp-ansible/docs/index.rst

 Template properties files
 -------------------------

-Each service has 8 template properties files.
-Which properties file template will be used depends on the value of `security_mode` set.
+Each service has eight template properties files.
+The properties file template will be used based on the value of `security_mode` set.
 Valid options are `plaintext`, `ssl`, `sasl_ssl`, `SSL_customcerts`, `Kerberos_SSL`,`Kerberos`, `Kerberos_ssl_customcerts`.
-The `SSL`, `SASL_SSL`, `Kerberos_SSL` hardcode some security parameters for ease of setup in a proof of concept environment.
+Several security parameters for `SSL`, `SASL_SSL`, `Kerberos_SSL` hardcode some security parameters for ease of setup in a proof of concept environment.

-For a production environment we would recommend using the `Kerberos_ssl_customcerts` playbook and providing your own SSL Certificates and Kerberos KDC with Keytabs to secure your environment.
+For a production environment, Confluent recommends using the `Kerberos_ssl_customcerts` playbook and providing your own SSL Certificates and Kerberos KDC with Keytabs to secure your environment.

 Using your own SSL certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~